“Forget about your worries, just come see this show!”

 “Mamma Mia!” was a highlight of my London trip not only because of its exuberance and energy and pure fun but because it made a serious surgeon giggle and brought me a wonderful new friend.

 It is truly a show for everyone.
-And this post is dedicated to Mousetrap Theatre Projects who bring so many of our most special people to see “Mamma Mia!”
+And this post is dedicated to Mousetrap Theatre Projects a charity, whose mission is “to help young people access the best of live theatre in London and to enable them to engage creatively with that experience.”

 What a magical night; I’ll not ever forget it.